How To Import Credit Card Transactions Into QuickBooks Online

 Select the Banking dropdown under Banking from the left menu bar of your QuickBooks Online company dashboard, as shown below.

-If this is the first bank or credit card account you’re connecting to QuickBooks, you’ll see the following screen and you should click the green Connect account button to add your credit card account.
+If this is the first bank or credit card account that you’re connecting to QuickBooks, you’ll see the following screen and you should click the green Connect account button to add your credit card account.

-If you’ve already connected another bank or credit card account, you’ll be taken to the Banking Center.
+If you’ve already connected another bank or credit card account, you’ll be taken to the banking center.
 Click the Link account button in the upper right corner of the screen to continue.

 After signing in, your bank might ask you to confirm that you want to share your banking information with Intuit and provide a summary of the information to be shared.
 If you agree, click the appropriate button on your bank’s confirmation page, and you’ll be taken back to QuickBooks.

-After linking your credit card to an account from your Chart of Accounts, you must decide when QuickBooks should begin importing transactions.
+After linking your credit card to an account from your chart of accounts, you must decide when QuickBooks should begin importing transactions.

 The default start date to pull transactions is the beginning of the year.
 You should try to pull transactions back to the date you wish to start using QuickBooks Online.
 If your credit company or QuickBooks doesn’t allow you to go back that far, you’ll have to transfer the older transactions using a QBO or CSV file.

-Now that your credit card account is connected, new transactions will be imported automatically into QuickBooks Online daily, or you can click Update in the upper right corner to import any new transactions immediately.
-You can visit the Banking Center anytime by clicking the Banking dropdown under Banking from the left menu bar (as you did at the beginning of this tutorial).
+Now that your credit card account is connected, new transactions will be imported automatically into QuickBooks Online daily—or you can click Update in the upper right corner to import any new transactions immediately.
+You can visit the banking center anytime by clicking the Banking drop-down under Banking from the left menu bar (as you did at the beginning of this tutorial).

 How To Import Credit Card Transactions Manually Into QuickBooks Online With a CSV or Similar File